-About three weeks went by, and then I received a call from the main vet at MSU asking me if I still wanted to donate CINNY, and I said yes, so I only had two days left to spend with my girl.
-My heart hit bottom, and I sat and cried.
+About three weeks went by, and then I received a call from the primary vet at MSU asking me if I still wanted to donate Cinny, and “I said yes,” so I only had two days left to spend with my girl.
+My heart sank to the bottom, and I sat and cried.

 Sadly on 10/30/2015, We Said Our Final Good-Bye To CINNY

-The rest of our family said their goodbyes before loading her in the trailer.
-Sad day for all.
-I know God was walking with us as because we would have never been able to do this on our own.
+The rest of our family said their goodbyes before loading her in the trailer — sad day for all.
+I know God was walking with us because we would have never been able to do this on our own.

-At first, she wouldn’t o in the stall because I was crying, and she knew something was wrong.
+At first, she wouldn’t go in the stall because I was crying, and she knew something was wrong.
 I walked her down the hall and talked to her and had to calm myself down.

 I stayed with her for about an hour, my sister stepped in and said her goodbyes and stepped back in the hallway.

-One of the vets brought me one of their halters, and I removed CINNY’s and replaced it with theirs.
+Then my daughter stepped in and stayed for a little bit.
+We all cried.
+I removed her blanket, ave it to my daughter, said her goodbyes, and waited in the hallway.
+One of the vets brought me one of their halters, and I removed Cinny’s and replaced it with theirs.
 I felt like I was in slow motion.

 A week later, I received a package in the mail from Michigan State University.

-They were thanking me for letting them learn from her and how they knew how special she was to us and that CINNY was a very lucky horse to have found a family to love her and give her the best life.
+They were thanking me for letting them learn from her and how they knew how special she was to us and that CINNY was a fortunate horse to have found a family to love her and give her the best life.
 I sat in the barn and cried some more.

 The following Day I Received Another Unexpected Package In The Mail.

 I opened the package, and it was a beautiful silver cross pendant and a card.
-Yes, again I sat down and cried some more.
-The package had come from my
+Yes!, again I sat down and cried some more.
+The box had come from my

+We Will Forever Miss Cinny, But Our Memories Of Her Is Forever With Us.
 Please leave a comment or question, if there is anything I can help you find let me know and I will do my best to help you.

 If you have a story to share as well, Please DO!

-THANK YOU FOR READING CINNY’s PAGE
+THANK YOU FOR READING CINNY’S PAGE Michelle *RIP CINNY (Mama)*